 You may go home the same day as your catheter ablation, or spend a night in the hospital.
 If you go home, plan to have someone drive you.
 You may feel a little sore and tired at first, but you'll be back to normal soon.

-For surgical ablation called mini-maze, you're in the hospital just a couple of days and will need to take it easy for a few weeks.
+For surgical ablation called mini-maze, you'll be in the hospital for just a couple of days and will need to take it easy for a few weeks.

 Risks and Complications